Intermodalics/pickit-docs/docs/downloads.rst

 Fanuc
 -----

-Pickit is compatible with controllers as of version **R-J30iA** (i.e. R-J30iA, R-J30iB and R-J30iB plus) and the software module **User Socket Msg** for socket communication is required.
+Pickit is compatible with controllers as of version **R-J30iA** (i.e. R-J30iA - V7.X , R-J30iB - V8.X and R-J30iB plus - V9.X) and the
+software module **User Socket Msg** for socket communication is required.
 (The product number for this module is A05B-2600-R648).

-- `Download the Pickit files for Fanuc <https://drive.google.com/uc?export=download&id=163YIysdaHLZa1n7OavyMhLfQqE8En_1f>`__
+- `Download the Pickit files for Fanuc <https://drive.google.com/uc?export=download&id=13UBraF744nfUjH-BFSWzZd3DZwOw8Wxl>`__

 Hanwha
 ------